For the latest updates and guidelines from the Government visit their website.

 If you run a business or are self-employed and are concerned about paying your tax due to coronavirus, you can call the following helpline on 0800 024 1222

 This scheme will issue convertible loans between £125,000 to £5 million to innovative companies which are facing financing difficulties due to the coronavirus outbreak.
 Applications are open until 31 January 2021.

 The Self-employment Income Support Scheme (SEISS) supports self-employed individuals (including members of partnerships) who have lost income due to coronavirus (COVID-19).
 The online service for the third grant is now available.

 If you are looking to apply for a third grant through SEISS, you must be able to prove the new or continuing implications of COVID19 on your profits and must claim on or before 29 January 2021.
 You can make a claim here and find out more by clicking here.

 Guidance to help with running your charity during the coronavirus (COVID-19) outbreak.
 This page is a reformatted version of the Charity Commission’s coronavirus (COVID-19) guidance, which was first published in March 2020.

 Reduced rate of VAT for hospitality, holiday accommodation and attractions

 On 8 July 2020, the government announced that it would introduce a temporary 5% reduced rate of VAT for certain supplies of hospitality, hotel and holiday accommodation, and admissions to certain attractions.
 Find out more.

-The government announced it will extend the temporary 15% VAT cut for the tourism and hospitality sectors to the end of March 2021.
+The temporary 15% VAT cut for the tourism and hospitality sectors has been extended to the end of March 2021.

 Job Retention Bonus